Artaxiad dynasty: Hellenistic influences

 Though Greater Armenia had only been superficially affected by the conquests of Alexander the Great, the country began to be influenced by the Hellenistic world under the Orontids in the 3rd century and this process reached its peak under the Artaxiads, particularly King Tigranes the Great.
 During this time, the Armenian rulers incorporated many Greek elements.
 This is shown by the contemporary Armenian coins (which had first appeared under the Orontids).
 They followed Greek models and have inscriptions in the Greek language.
 Some coins describe the Armenian kings as "Philhellenes" ("lovers of Greek culture").
+Tigranes the Great and Artavasdes II both minted coins with Greek inscriptions.

 Knowledge of Greek in Armenia is also evidenced by surviving parchments and rock inscriptions.
-Cleopatra, the wife of Tigranes the Great, invited Greeks such as the rhetor Amphicrates and the historian Metrodorus of Scepsis to the Armenian court, and - according to Plutarch - when the Roman general Lucullus seized the Armenian capital Tigranocerta, he found a troupe of Greek actors who had arrived to perform plays for Tigranes.
+Cleopatra, the wife of Tigranes the Great, invited Greeks such as the rhetor Amphicrates and the historian Metrodorus of Scepsis to the Armenian court, and – according to Plutarch – when the Roman general Lucullus seized the Armenian capital Tigranocerta, he found a troupe of Greek actors who had arrived to perform plays for Tigranes.
 Tigranes' successor Artavasdes II even composed Greek tragedies himself.
 Nevertheless, Armenian culture still retained a strong Iranian element, particularly in religious matters.

-Art & architecture
+Art and architecture

-Artaxias built boundary stones(stelae), reminiscent of Achaemenid models, around Lake Sevan to demarcate land-holdings.
+Artaxias built boundary stones (stelae), reminiscent of Achaemenid models, around Lake Sevan to demarcate landholdings.
 The boundary stones, covered in Aramaic script as a claim to royal power, indicate an Achaemenid crown and his "neo-Persian" kingship.